 Next, click and hold down your mouse button inside the selection area, and move entirely outside the selection area into an area that looks somewhat similar to your starting area.
 In this case, there’s another light brown furry area nearby.
-As you move your mouse around, the new area can been seen in your original area, updating in real time:
+As you move your mouse around, the new area can be seen in your original area, updating in real-time:

 Once you let go of your mouse button, Photoshop does a pretty impressive job in massaging and manipulating the border around your selection to make it look even more natural.
 Here’s our image after deselecting the area: